odeaxcsh/Packet-Sniffer/README.md

 default value for IP:Port is `127.0.0.1:80`.

 ## General test
 If you are not interested to do all of this to just testing a code you can run `launch.sh`.
 This bash script will compile, run, test, and show the output of code for you.
 The script needs some necessary inputs.
-So the correct form of use is:
+So the correct form of use is
 ``` bash
 sudo ./lanch.sh <number of clients> <delay of each client>
 ```